 What are some examples of innovative legal service applications?

-- Providing clients in advance with a slideshow outlining the many issues and sub-issues that will be discussed will reduce their stress and nervousness and better prepare them for the consultation.
+- Providing clients in advance with a slideshow outlining the many issues and sub-issues that they will discuss.
+It will reduce their stress and nervousness and better prepare them for the consultation.
 The slideshow could be a PowerPoint presentation but more likely should be a PDF or a word-processing file, as not every client has PowerPoint program.

 - Lawyers could have a large computer monitor on their desk facing their clients.
 It would mirror the lawyer’s computer screen.
 The client monitor is useful when reviewing and changing any court documents the client will be signing.
 The monitor makes it easier in to explain the calculation of numbers in all types of files and to explain the legal fees and disbursement estimates.
 After completion, hard copies of these calculations could be printed for the client to put in their client manual.
 The lawyer’s notes and the first consultation slide show could be displayed on the monitors for clients to follow along.
 The monitor allows the client to feel and be more a part of the process.